imranN74/imranN74/README.md

 **I can do this all day.** - "Steve Rogers"

 ## 🚀 Current Project
-**Joblytics**: Just wrapped up the backend; it’s a tool for job seekers.
-More details coming soon!
+**Joblytics**:it’s a tool for job seekers.
+Job seekers can track thier applications like in which companies they have applied, whats the status of each companies (Like - Applied, rejected, interview scheduled etc.).
+They can keep the note about "interview experience", questions asked, contact details of the companies ,short note about companies. etc.
 **Features:-**
 - user can create a job application with deatils like company name, applied date, role, status(applied,rejected, interview scheduled, etc)
 - user can set a reminder when he/she needs to follow up the company they'll recieve an email reminding them about follow ups etc..